geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 if and how we can map them to Rust.
 If not, please let me know and I'll add more use cases here.
 The one point that I tried to hammer home is that Rust values explicitness.
-Explicit copies, clones, conversions and even being explicit in what we want implemented even if the compiler could trivially do so.
-When I go back to C++ now, I often find myself using ideoms like errors as values or named constructors.
+Explicit copies, clones, conversions and even being explicit in what is implemented, even if the compiler could trivially do so.
+When I go back to C++ now, I often find myself adhering to these more Rusty idioms.

 # Endnotes
 [^initialization-cpp]: It would not be C++ if there weren't potentially many ways of initialization that interact in complex ways with each other.
 There's even [a book](https://leanpub.com/cppinitbook) dedicated solely to this very topic.
 [^concept-triv]: It's not a _concept_ in the C++20 meaning of the word.
-Strictly speaking it is a _named requirement_.
 [^auto-traits]: There are a handful of marker traits that the compiler will implicitly implement for you if appropriate.
 Those are called [Auto Traits](https://doc.rust-lang.org/beta/reference/special-types-and-traits.html#auto-traits) and are very carefully chosen.
 The most common auto traits that programmers interact with are the `Send` and `Sync` traits that are important for describing thread safety via the type system.
 [^named-constr]: One drawback I can think of with using static functions as named constructors in C++ is that they won't be useful in contexts like `emplace` or `std::make_shared` where we use perfect forwarding of constructor arguments for in place construction of objects.
 [^function-overloading]: You _can_ abuse the trait system to get something like overloading.
 Don't do that.